xtendui/xtendui/src/gatsby/markdown/components/navigation/navsides.md

 #### Toggle

 Use this code to create a **navigation sides** on toggle.
-Position relative to closest element with `.relative`.
+Mouse over the sides to see the navigation.

 [[noteDefault]]
 | This addon uses [toggle](/components/toggle) and [mouse follow](/components/animation/mousefollow) see documentation for more info.